 You can be confident that, by studying at QE, we will help you to achieve your ambitions.
 We are confident that we provide a first class service to our students.

 So whether it is a Degree apprenticeship or a gap year volunteering abroad everyone at QE is committed to helping you to move on to your next step.
-If you want to get started in your career planning please see our guide to Getting Started in Career Planning.
+If you want to get started in your career planning please see our guide.

 Higher Education includes both University Education and Higher and Degree Level Apprenticeships.
 On average, people with higher qualification levels have a greater earning potential so when considering life after QE many students want to go into Higher Education.

 Future Me is an organisation based in the North East that promotes routes into Higher Education.
 Sarah Griffiths is our Future Me Raising Aspirations Co-ordinator and will help you to learn more about Higher Education.